Tien-le98/Road_crashes/README.md

 This report was developed by utilising Power BI.

+Please refer to the interactive version of this report in this link: [Interactive report](https://github.com/Tien-le98/Road_crashes/blob/main/Road_crashes_SA.pbix)

-Please refer to the static version of this interactive report in this link:
+Please refer to the statis version of this report in this link: [Statis report](https://github.com/Tien-le98/Road_crashes/blob/main/Road_crashes_SA.pdf)